Vladimir-Novick/LEA-Browser/README.md

 * Modify hidden cell when combobox is selected.
 * Show image to DataGridView cell if another cell is modified.
 * Asynchronous read and write to Microsoft SQL Server without Entity Framework.
-* Using multithreading background operations.
+* Used multithreading background operations.
+* Used ConcurrentDictionary class as taskpool for asynchronous operation.
+* Used BackgroundWorker control.

 Database: Microsoft SQL Server.
     Backup file: DB/LEA_SqlServerDB.bak